The lovely little village of Glenties in Donegal is a fine base for an adventure.

 Just a 20-minute drive from Glenties, the mysterious Maghera Caves are situated beneath Slievetooey mountain and some are accessible at low tides from Maghera Strand.

-The beach is sublime by itself but if you’re in a mood to explore then there are over 20 caves, 8 arches and 5 tunnels to check out!
+The beach is sublime by itself but if you’re in a mood to explore then there are over 20 caves, 8 arches and 5 tunnels to check out (ONLY enter if you understand how to read tide times!).

 6. Listen to the water crash at Assaranca Waterfall